SomeTroglodyte/Higher-quality-builtin-sounds/README.md

 See [Credits.md](Credits.md) for sources and attribution.

 ## Important - how to use
 Currently, the game will not include these sounds unless the mod is active, which means, selected during new game creation.
-An update to treat sounds like images and enable 'Permanent visual mod' to override audio, to is at the moment just an idea.
+An update to treat sounds like images and enable 'Permanent visual mod' to override audio, is at the moment just an idea.